-We’ve seen numerous articles on the topic of Job Search Fraud or Recruitment Fraud in 2023.
+We’ve seen numerous articles on the topic of Job Search Fraud or Recruitment Fraud.

 The good news!